camkol/Musicon/readme.md

 ## Notes

--Saved and modified photos for future resource
+- Saved and modified photos for future resource